 You can even tell your router not to broadcast the SSID at all.
 Once you do that, any device that’s never been connected to your WiFi won’t be able to “see” the network.

 To connect to the WiFi via a new device, you have to manually input the network name, instead of selecting it from a list of nearby options.
 But what is at most a minor inconvenience for you—how often do you connect new devices to your WiFi?—essentially makes your network invisible to would-be hackers.

-WPA3 is about two years old, so smartphones, laptops, and other devices manufactured in recent years should be able to support it without any problems.
+WPA3 is about 3 years old, so smartphones, laptops, and other devices manufactured in recent years should support it.

-If your router and other devices don’t support WPA3, you can use the previous standard called WPA2-AES.
-But any models mired in the WEP era should be replaced, says Fisco.
-They're simply not equipped to handle today's threats.
+If your router doesn’t do so, you can use the previous WPA2-AES standard.
+But any routers using older standards, like WPA or even WEP (which dates back to the late 1990s), should be replaced, Fisco says.
+They’re simply not equipped to handle today’s threats.

 Passing the Password Test